brysontyrrell/Project-Voltron/readme.md

 ![Example Diagrams](images/Example02.png)

-The Populator and Credentials components are added onto the existing integration without having to make changes or updates to the pre-existing ones.
+The Populator component is added onto the existing integration without having to make changes or updates to the pre-existing ones.
 Now, as the Slack channel is being notified the device record is being automatically updated.

 ## Components: